-It would be almost 40 years before another female would sit in the flight deck of a US commercial aircraft….
+But it would be almost 40 years before another female would sit on the flight deck of a US commercial aircraft…

-At the age of 17 she took a trip on a Douglas DC-3 to see what life was really like in the skies and was allowed to go and sit in the cockpit.
-“The pilot could see how excited I was,” Warner explained “and he encouraged me to take flying lessons.
+At 17, she took a trip on a Douglas DC-3 to see what life was like in the skies and was allowed to go and sit in the cockpit.
+“The pilot could see how excited I was,” Warner explained, “and he encouraged me to take flying lessons.
 I replied: ‘Can girls do that?”

-With one look at the dazzling array of dials and switches, and seeing the pilots view through the windshield, Emily’s world was changed.
+With one look at the dazzling array of dials and switches and seeing the pilots view through the windshield, the experience changed Emily’s world.

-In 1958 she started flying lessons costing her $13 per week which she paid for herself, often working 14 hour shifts at her receptionists job with Clinton Aviation Flying School, frequently squeezing in a flight before and after work.
+In 1958 she started flying lessons costing her $13 per week, which she paid herself, often working 14-hour shifts at her receptionist job with Clinton Aviation Flying School, frequently squeezing in a flight before and after work.

-Her determination was there and a year later, she had her pilots licence.
+Her determination was there; a year later, she had her pilot’s licence.
 She took every opportunity to build her flight experience, often ferrying new Cessna 150’s back from Wichita, and flying for traffic reports.

 In 1967 she became the first woman to be appointed a designated FAA Pilot Examiner.
 The fact that less qualified male students she was instructing were being hired by the airlines was not lost on her.
-Determined, she persisted, routinely and politely making her interest known to anyone in the offices of Frontier, Continental and United Airlines.
+Determined, she persisted, routinely and politely, making her interest known to anyone in Frontier (FL), Continental (CO) and UA offices.

-In 1973, after seven years of trying, Emily heard that Frontier had announced a new hiring class, and she was not on the list.
-She marched into the airlines office and landed an interview with the airlines’ Vice President of Flight Operations, Ed O’Neil.
+After seven years of trying, Emily heard that FL had announced a new hiring class in 1973, and she was not on the list.
+She marched into the airline’s office and landed an interview with the Vice President of Flight Operations, Ed O’Neil.

-Though a simulator checkride wasn’t normally required, O’Neil asked her to take one in a Convair 580, one that even males found a challenge to manage.
-She passed the gruelling test with flying colours and, after much scrutiny, Frontier finally offered her a job on January 29, 1973.
+Though a simulator check-ride wasn’t normally required, O’Neil asked her to take one in a Convair 580, which even males found challenging to manage.
+After much scrutiny, she passed the gruelling test with flying colours, and Frontier finally offered her a job on January 29, 1973.

 This marked the opening for American women in one of the last sex-segregated occupations in the civil aviation industry.
-When Warner was hired there were no other women working as pilots for the major commercial airlines.
+When Warner was hired, no other women were working as pilots for the major airlines.
 By 1978 there were about 300 female commercial pilots in the US.

-She would become the first female Captain in the US on June 6, 1976, the same year her Frontier pilot uniform was put on display at the Smithsonian National Air and Space Museum in Washington D.C.
+She would become the first female Captain in the US on June 6, 1976, the same year her Frontier pilot uniform was displayed at the Smithsonian National Air and Space Museum in Washington D.C.

-When Frontier Airlines became Peoples Express in 1986, Emily transferred to Continental Airlines.
+When Frontier Airlines became Peoples Express (PE) in 1986, Emily transferred to Continental.

-In another first Emily commanded the first all-female flight crew on June 16, 1984 when she was joined in there flight deck by First Officer Barbara Cook.
-Speaking of the momentous occasion she said: “I feel good about it.
+In another first, Emily commanded FL’s first all-female flight crew on June 16, 1984 when she was joined on the flight deck by First Officer Barbara Cook.
+She said of the momentous occasion: “I feel good about it.
 I figured I’d be flying with a gal one of these days.”